George Floyd protests in Los Angeles County, California: El Monte

 On June 1, speakers at a protest in El Monte said "All lives matter" instead of "Black lives matter", which caused many people to go onto social media to criticize the speakers.

 Fairfax District

 On May 30, thousands of protesters began their march at Pan Pacific Park in the Fairfax District, then spread out towards West Hollywood, Beverly Hills, and other areas.
 Stores and police cars were vandalized on Beverly Boulevard near the shopping center The Grove and several vehicles were torched.
 Instances of looting occurred in Fairfax, and a police kiosk was set on fire in The Grove.

+Beginning the night of May 30, 2020, protesters looted and vandalized synagogues and Jewish stores in the Fairfax District.
+One synagogue was spray-painted with the words "F*ck Israel" and "Free Palestine".
+A statue of Swedish diplomat Raoul Wallenberg, who saved thousands of Jews in German-occupied Hungary from the Holocaust, was defaced with anti-Semitic slogans.

 Glendora

 On June 1, a protest of over 100 demonstrators started at 2:00 p.m. at the corner of Route 66 and South Grand Avenue in Glendora.
 Protesters chanted "I can't breathe" and "No justice, no peace".
 A moment of silence was held for eight minutes, and five members of the Glendora Police Department knelt with the protesters.